 Make a direct approach

 Whether you’ve seen an incredible piece of animation or some brilliantly worded copy, you could approach the person or people behind it.
 Even if the creator isn’t looking for freelance roles, they may be able to point you in the right direction.
 After all, talented people usually know other gifted professionals in their industry.

 Of course, the best-case scenario is that they say yes.
 Either way, keep an eye out for examples of work you like.
 Having these examples to hand will help you create a clear brief for your freelancer.

 Once you’ve found your freelancer, you’ll need a cost-effective way of making payments.
 There are several innovative banks and money transfer providers on the market, such as PayPal and Natwest.
 However, a lot of these services are expensive to use and provide a ‘one size fits all’ service to both personal and business customers.

 Azimo Business offers dedicated business accounts to everyone from sole traders and start-ups to multinational corporations.
 You pay a single, low fee and get some of the best exchange rates on the market.
-Registering with Azimo Business takes just a few minutes, and your first five transfers are fee-free.

 The table below shows the savings you can make on international business payments versus popular banks and PayPal:

 Pay your freelancers with Azimo by transferring money to 200+ countries and territories, including China and Poland.
 And benefit from instant or one-hour delivery to over 80 countries.
 Plus, you can convert and send money to over 60 currencies, including Swiss francs and Nigerian naira.

 |Top tip: If you’re planning on paying your freelancer by bank transfer, research how long it may take to complete beforehand.
 You may need to adjust your payment date or method if it doesn’t suit both parties.|